 Seniors without a class scheduled for first period may request a daily late arrival for 8:15 A.M.
+First period classes will not be changed to accommodate late arrival.
 A Late Arrival Request Form should be completed and submitted to Ms. Snell.
 The late arrival will be granted on the condition that the student is regularly on time for homeroom, and with the expectation that the student will remain in good standing academically.
-A senior whose graduation is felt to be in jeopardy will not be allowed to have a late arrival.
+A senior whose graduation is felt to be in jeopardy, may have their late arrival revoked and placed back in a study hall.
 Students with a late arrival must be able to provide their own transportation to school.
 Consequently, students requesting late arrival must also present a valid student parking pass with their application.